 I was writing the advice above and thought “man, this is some seriously generic advice there, I should become a consultant or something”.
 The thing is, getting listed on sites that are already ranking for keywords relevant to you is not all that novel.

-So here’s a pro tip: you’ll find better opportunities, if better is defined as “customers will start to find you quicker”, when you look at the long tail section of keyword research.
-In the website builder example this might mean doubling down on multi-language website builder or website builder for artists instead.
+So here’s a pro tip: you’ll find better opportunities if better is defined as “customers will start to find you quicker”, when you look at the long tail section of keyword research.
+In the website builder example, this might mean doubling down on a multi-language website builder or website builder for artists instead.

 While search volume is orders of magnitude lower for longer tail keywords, you can get visibility for lots of terms quicker and cheaper, and this adds up to a decent volume of traffic.